 If you don’t already have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.

-Use the region selector in the navigation bar to choose the AWS Region where you want to deploy the infrastructure for SAS Grid on AWS.
+Use the region selector in the navigation bar to choose the AWS Region where you want to deploy the infrastructure for SAS grid on AWS.

 Note For a list of supported regions for Lustre Software, see DDN Cloud Edition for Lustre* software in AWS Marketplace.